-- 1 tablespoon custard, dissolved in 30 ml grape juice
+- 1 tablespoon custard dissolved in 2 tablespoon grape juice

-- Wash the rhubarb and cut into small pieces.
+- Wash the rhubarb and cut it into small pieces.1 lb rhubarb

-- Add them to a pan and pour the juice, sugar and honey in.2 cups grape juice, 4 tablespoons sugar, 1 tablespoon honey
+- Add them to a pan and pour the grape juice, sugar, and honey in.2 cups grape juice, 4 tablespoons sugar, 1 tablespoon honey

-- Stir the custard solution through the rhubarb and scoop into the quiche molds.
+- Stir the custard-grape mixture through the rhubarb and scoop it into the quiche molds.1 tablespoon custard

-- Beat the egg whites in a bowl until they are stiff.
+- Beat the egg whites in a bowl until they are stiff.3 egg whites

-- Stir in the icing sugar spoon for spoon in there, while continuing to beat.
+- Stir in the confectioners' sugar spoon for spoon in there, while continuing to beat.1¼ cups confectioners sugar

 - Finally, add the vinegar and mix for another 20 seconds.
-Then turn of the mixer.
+Then turn of the mixer.½ teaspoon white vinegar

-- Divide the foam on the top of the rhubarb.
+- Divide the foam on the top of the rhubarb compote.